iamdcj/javascripts/core/asynchronicity/promises/README.md

 # Promise

-A `Promise` is an object which represents the resolution of an asynchronous operation.
-A promise can be thought of as a placeholder for the result of an async. operation.
+A `Promise` is an object which represents the resolution of an asynchronous operation, i.e a promise can be considered a placeholder for the result of an async. operation.

 ##### Syntax
 ```
 new Promise((resolve, reject) => {...body});
 ```

-**The result of a promise can either be successful or failed.**

-A promise will capture whether the async. operation was good, and return the result value if so, _or_ it will return the reason it failed.
+A promise will capture whether the async. operation was good, and return the result value if so, _or_ if it fails, it will a reason for the failure.

 ### Why use `Promises`?

 Promises allow engineers to fire some asynchronous code, and handle the result of that code when it completes at some point in the future.
-In many ways similar to classic 'callback' functions, but cleaner and often much easier to managed/understand.
+In many ways similar to classic 'callback' functions, but cleaner and often much easier to managed/understand, especially when dealing with asynchronous operations.

 > A promise is similar to a phone call; you make the call, but you need to wait to see if someone answers or not, if they do ✅, if not ❌.